-158. During the Relevant Period, Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Inadequate Understanding of Headwaters Information.
+158. During the Relevant Period from 30 August 2017, alternatively 29 August 2018, alternatively 16 May 2019, or alternatively 29 October 2019 (in each case including from each day after those respective dates), Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Inadequate Understanding of Headwaters Information.